xdeafbabe/confboy/README.md

 config.register_callable(add)
 config.a_plus_b  # Returns 3
 ```

+**IMPORTANT!**

+As of now, `confboy` only supports callables at the top level.
+Work on making callables available is in progress.

 Confboy can take values from TOML files as well.
 Provided config will be merged over base config.